Candinya/rss3go-hub/ReadMe.md

 # RSS 3 Go

-> There's no hub in the RSS3 world.
+> There's no centralized hub in the RSS3 world.
 > You are the hub, of all you have, of all you love.
 > Keep going.